Compliance¶

 List Available Compliance Frameworks¶

-In order to see which compliance frameworks are cover by Prowler, you can use option --list-compliance
+In order to see which compliance frameworks are covered by Prowler, you can use option --list-compliance

 :